ClimateImpactLab/dscim-facts-epa/README.md

 4. The `runid` dimension corresponds to the FaIR parameters and RFF-SPs crosswalk specified for EPA's September 2022 draft technical report, "Report on the Social Cost of Greenhouse Gases: Estimates Incorporating Recent Scientific Advances".
 Thus, each runid is associated with an RFF-SP index and a climate parameter index.
 We expect 10000 `runids` from 1 to 10000.
 The `runid` crosswalk can be obtained from [here](https://github.com/USEPA/scghg/blob/main/GIVE/input/rffsp_fair_sequence.csv)

 ### Converting GMST and OHC .csv files into .nc4 files
-Assuming the csv files (showing OHC here) have the following format,
+Here we provide a code example for formatting and creating DSCIM-FACTS-EPA input climate `.nc4` files from `.csv` files.
+It assumes the csv files (showing OHC here) have the following format (leftmost column that is unlabeled is a `pandas` index):
 ```
 	runid	pulse_year	gas	year	control_ocean_heat_content	pulse_ocean_heat_content
 281	  1	    2030	    co2	2031	75.956955	                75.956956